brentleeper/to_postgres/README.md

 # to_postgres
-to_postgres is a PostGreSQL loader written in python3 that takes input from all sources, cleans the data using Pandas, and pushes the data into PostGreSQL.
+to_postgres is a PostGreSQL loader written in python3 that takes input from one of many sources, cleans the data using Pandas, and pushes the data into PostGreSQL.

 to_postgres is also a work in progress and I usually update it as I face a new need.
 Please feel free to contribute.